-- Our family’s own play structure!
+Our family’s own play structure!
 This was built by Bob in 1999 for Ryan and Julie to play on.
 Bob thought it would be fun to have some features like the ones Mom and Dad have in real life, so he built it with a car steering wheel and an airplane control yoke.

 This is a real working Ferguson tractor model TEA made in Coventry, England, built in 1951.
 It has 28 horsepower.
 While it hasn’t ever been used on this farm, we do have two other tractors just like it which we use for many tasks on the farm, such as mowing weeds between the trees, hauling firewood, and filling washouts.

 - We have four campfire pits where you can sit down, warm up, and roast your marshmallows!
 The benches were handmade by Bob out of the cedar trees that were cut down to make the new grove area.
-ONLY AVAILABLE ON THE WEEKEND.

-This is our farm’s real working bulldozer.
+- This is our farm’s real working bulldozer.
 It is used to clear large areas of brush and dirt so we can plant new trees!
 All new tree planting areas we’ve made since 2000 have been cleared using this bulldozer.
 It also had a big role in the making of the parking lot.
 It weighs 12,000 pounds!

-Farm Animal Family:
+Our Farm Animal Family:

-- Luna is a 15-year-old miniature donkey.
+- Luna is a 18-year-old miniature donkey.
 She is very opinionated, and her breys echo across the whole area when she has something to say.
 She’s a real junk food junkie, and we have to be extra careful not to let her get into any sweets or treats when we aren’t looking.

-- Our 2-year-old Nigerian dwarf goats.
+- Our 5-year-old Nigerian dwarf goats.
 The black one is Victor and the tan one is Frank.
 Because goats are found in rocky and mountainous areas in the wild, they love climbing things and being up high.
 We’ve given them old dog agility obstacles to keep them entertained, which they love to climb and play on.

-- Our 2-year-old Gotland Sheep.
+- Our 5-year-old Gotland Sheep.
 The black-faced one is Matilda and the white-faced one is Sheila.
 Sheila was bottle-fed as a lamb so she is very friendly, but Matilda is the polar opposite and takes a long time to warm up to people.
 Both are sheared yearly, and their wool can be used for spinning.